GoogleChrome/developer.chrome.com/site/en/blog/deprecating-unload/index.md

 - **Performing cleanup tasks**: Closing open resources before abandoning the page.
 - **Sending analytics**: Sending data related to user interactions at the end of the session.

 However the `unload` event [is extremely unreliable](/blog/page-lifecycle-api/#the-unload-event).
-In most browsers the code often won't run and when it does it has a negative impact on a site's performance, by preventing the usage of [bfcache (back/forward cache)](https://web.dev/bfcache/#never-use-the-unload-event).
+In most browsers the code often won't run and it has a negative impact on a site's performance, by preventing the usage of [bfcache (back/forward cache)](https://web.dev/bfcache/#never-use-the-unload-event).

 This is a historical legacy and the `unload` handler [should not prevent use of the bfcache according to specification](https://github.com/fergald/docs/blob/master/explainers/permissions-policy-deprecate-unload.md#unload-as-specced).
-Chrome aims to move to conform more to spec (as Safari already does), and with the aim of being able to fully deprecate the legacy `unload` handler at some point in the future.
+Chrome aims to move to conform more to specification (as Safari already does), and with the aim of being able to fully deprecate the legacy `unload` handler at some point in the future.

 ## Alternatives to `unload` events